William-Yeh/docker-workshop/slides/minimal.md

 ---

-# Try again: rootfs in Ubuntu 14.04
+# Dynamic ELF

-This time, use `walk-c` program instead:
+This time, use dynamic version `walk-dynamic` instead:

-  - similar to previous `tree` and `walk-go` commands

-  - written in C

 --